cpfaff/rbefdata_paper/paper/rbefdata.md

 ### The proposal

+We would like to use an already published dataset as an example to present the functionalities and interlinkages between the BEF China dataportal and rbefdata.
+To test the effect of species richness on system N retention and tree sapling N uptake we conducted a 15N tracer experiment in a young tree plantation.
+To this end, saplings of four abundant early successional tree species have been planted in monocultures, in two- and four-species mixtures, and as individual trees.
+Afforestations are increasing globally to produce timber and pulp wood, but also to enhance ecosystem services such as carbon sequestration, nutrient retention, or groundwater recharge.
+In order to further optimise these services with regard to balanced nutrient (particularly nitrogen) cycles, it is important to know whether the use of mixtures of native tree species in afforestation projects promotes greater acquisition and retention of nitrogen compared to the currently established large-scale monocultures.
+Experimental design and data acquisition Four species were chosen for the experiment: Schima superba Gardn. et Champ. and Elaeocarpus decipiens Hemsley (evergreen), Quercus serrata Murray and Castanea henryi (Skan) Rehd. et Wils. (deciduous; Yu et al. 2001).
+The following planting schemes were established in 1-mÂ² plots.
+In each plot 16 saplings were planted in an array of four by four.
+Monocultures, two-species combinations and four-species combinations were established.
+The four study species provided a total of eleven species combinations four monocultures, six two-species combinations, and one four-species combination.
+All treatments were replicated four times, once in each of the four blocks.
+Pulse labelling with 15NH415NO3 (98% 15N) was performed in August and in September 2009.
+Leaf, fine root and soil samples have been collected in September 2010.
+Samples have been analysed for 15N content and leaf, fine root and soil recovery have been calculated.
+The sum of the three compartement recoveries is referred to as system N retention.
+Relative leaf, root and soil recovery was calculted as percentage of system N retention (for a detailed description of the material and methods we refer to Lang et al. 2013).

+...

 Based a proposal we start our workflow here on integrating three datasets form the BEFdata instance.
 The data was collected by xxx independent projects of the biodiversity - ecosystem functioning - China (BEF-China) research group within